keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 In order to generalize contexts, the key differentiator between them must be abstracted: _effects_.
 By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic.
 This opens an opportunity to create a **seam** between an impure function _producing_ the context itself and a pure function _consuming_ instances of the term `A` within the context.

-The term _seam_ comes from Michael Feathers' [Working Effectively With Legacy Code][]: _"A place where you can alter behavior in your program without editing in that place."_ A seam is where we introduce an abstraction to separate the impure output of an operation from pure consumption of the desired output case.
+The term _seam_ comes from Michael Feathers' [Working Effectively With Legacy Code][]: _"A place where you can alter behavior in your program without editing in that place."_ A seam is where we introduce an abstraction to separate the impure output of an operation from pure consumption of the desired case.
 How functions handle an unknown length of items, for example, does not change and is independent of how functions consume each item.
 How functions consume each item varies on a case-by-case basis, and changes frequently according to requirements within business logic.
 This illustrates a need for a separation of concerns that can be enabled by abstraction.

 Take for example the following JavaScript code: